RSIIPAC/CloudLULC/README.md

 ## Code Release

-The source code, pretrained models, and detailed training / inference instructions will be released and updated in this repository.
+The source code, pretrained model weights, and detailed training / inference instructions will be publicly released in this repository after the manuscript is accepted for publication.
+During the review stage, this repository serves as the official project page for presenting the dataset information, methodological overview, and related project materials.

 The planned repository structure is: